JustinMassart/sgc-webies/README.md

-# Webies - Un cin�ma fictif
+# Webies - Un cinéma fictif

 **Disclaimer**: This is a school project from HEPL - Liège.